 a.
 Catholic social ethics included concern for morality in business, workers’ rights, and living wages; for humanistic values; and for improving the conditions of the poor.

 b.
-The Protestants work ethic encouraged individuals to be frugal, work hard, and attain success in the capitalistic system.
+The Protestants work ethic encouraged individuals to be frugal, to work hard, and to attain success in the capitalistic system.

 c.
 Religious traditions provided a foundation for the future field of business ethics, with the first book on business ethics published in 1937 demonstrating the necessity of the ethical treatment of different stakeholders.